Who We Are

 Martin Luther King, Jr. dreamed that one day his children would live in a country “where they will not be judged by the color of their skin but by the content of their character.”

-As America becomes increasingly diverse, we have a unique opportunity to realize that dream.
+As our country becomes increasingly diverse, we have the powerful opportunity to realize that dream.
 Everyone deserves to be judged as an individual based on their actions, not their heritage.

 https://thinc.org/wp-content/uploads/2024/08/cropped-THINC_Bubble-Icon.png